deltachat/chatmail/README.md

   to send mails for them.

 - `chatmaild/src/chatmaild/filtermail.py` prevents
-  unencrypted e-mail from leaving the chatmail instance and is integrated into postfix's outbound mail pipelines.
+  unencrypted e-mail from leaving the chatmail service and is integrated into postfix's outbound mail pipelines.

 There is also the `cmdeploy/src/cmdeploy/cmdeploy.py` command line tool